hvent90/prism/README.md

 basically this does the following:

-- recieves a semantic search, gets most relevent parts from codebase
+- receives a semantic search, gets most relevent parts from codebase
 - uses that as entrypoints into the codebase's function call graph
 - using pathfinding between the entrypoints, as well as neighbors N hops away and the inheritance graph, build a context string (access to inheritance graph allows for various levels of detail for context to allow for wide understanding of codebase with mimimal context bloat)